cywusky/TestDag/README.md

 ## How to Use the Template Files and Run Transformation on Airflow

-1. Create a folder, which will include Dockerfile, template file, and your data transformation codes later.
+1. Create a folder, which will include Dockerfile, a template file, and data transformation codes later.
 2. Revised template file based on  ```docker_ecs_ecr_template.py```.
 You will need to revise the following input arguments for your use.

 ```